jaredpdesigns/pasta/src/site/_includes/compositions/typography.md

 A variety of type sizes and lineheights are also accessible via the following class structure: `.type__size--m-l` whereas the size of the type variable is followed by a lineheight variable.

-The scale for both includes `xs, s, m, l, xl, xxl, xxxl, xxxxl`—mix and match for maximum flavor.
+The scale for both includes `xxs, xs, s, m, l, xl, xxl, xxxl, xxxxl`—mix and match for maximum flavor.

 `h1`